TranPhucVinh/Cplusplus/Physical layer/File IO/fstream/File operations.md

     cout << buf << endl;
 }
 ```
-Read file into a buffer on heap memory initialized with unique pointer:
+Read a number of characters of a file into a buffer on heap memory initialized with unique pointer:
 ```cpp
 #include <iostream>
 #include <fstream>